LinuxRocks2000/jhewit/jewish-history-culture.md

 Our focus is on Iraqi Jews and their heritage namely in Kuwait and Iraq and the Mizrahi culture in general.

-We don’t privilege one tradition over another rather we connect with the heritage of our lands and seek to accommodate a plurality of traditions in our members to connect with the wider Jewish world.
+We do not privilege one tradition over another rather we connect with the heritage of our lands and seek to accommodate a plurality of traditions in our members to connect with the wider Jewish world.

 Kuwait and Iraq have a special place in our hearts given that our initiative was based on them and serving their Jewish communities